-"A CBDC is a digital payment instrument, denominated in the national unit of account, that is a direct liability of the central bank" [BIS 2020]
+"A CBDC is a digital payment instrument, denominated in the national unit of account, that is a direct liability of the central bank" (Bank of Canada et al. 2020).

 For example, cash (Federal Reserve notes) fits the definition in all ways except that it is physical, not electronic.
 Bank money (checking accounts) is not CBDC, even though it can generally be used to make electronic payments, because it is a direct liability of the bank, backed only indirectly by the bank's holdings of central bank liabilities, as well as other assets and central bank guarantees.
-CBDC's must also be distinguished from stablecoins, digital assets provided outside the standard banking system but designed to maintain a stable value relative to the national unit of account.
+CBDCs must also be distinguished from stablecoins, digital assets provided outside the standard banking system but designed to maintain a stable value relative to the national unit of account.